NU-Cybersecurity/competitions/README.md

 # Cyber Competitions

 A curated list of of references for high school and middle school cyber competitions.
+Many of these resources were found on the [Awesome CTF Repository](https://github.com/apsdehal/awesome-ctf).

-### Contributing
+### Responsible Used
+While participating in competitions you will learn about different tools.
+You should only use these tools with the permission of the system owner.

 ### Why?